shivanggulati12/Consumer-Behavior-Analysis/README.md

 # Consumer-Behavior-Analysis
 The project aims to uncover patterns, preferences, and potential opportunities for product optimization and targeted marketing strategies within the FMCG sector, specifically analyzing chip brands.
-This repository contains the code and analysis for the BAMA 517 Marketing Capstone Project, focusing on comprehensive data analysis and insights generation from retail transaction and customer purchase behavior datasets
+This repository contains the code and analysis for the BAMA 517 Marketing Analytics Capstone Project, focusing on comprehensive data analysis and insights generation from retail transaction and customer purchase behavior datasets

 # Objective
 The primary objective of this project is to apply marketing analytics techniques to real-world datasets to: